Are you running a cost estimate for a boardwalk or pedestrian bridge project?

 If you'd like us to take a look at your specific boardwalk project, PermaTrak's design team can assemble CAD details that can be used for your project.
 Please forward a CAD or PDF document showing the geometrics of the boardwalk.
 We also need to know width, length and alignment of the boardwalk, trail, etc. If you have soils information that will help us budget foundation cost for you also.
 You can use the Contact page or submit your project information for PermaTrak engineering support here.

 The big drivers to boardwalk costs are railing and foundation system.
-We've seen our boardwalk system (footings + PermaTrak + railing) be installed for under $50/SF.
-Recent bids (summer 2015) have come in around $60-$70/SF.
+In the past, we've seen our boardwalk system (footings + PermaTrak + railing) be installed for under $70/SF.
 This represents an installed cost and keep in mind- no maintenance after this.
 Deep driven piles for foundations and customized railings can drive this cost upward.
+Recent bids have been coming in higher than historical averages due to current economic conditions.
+We recommend getting a project specific cost estimate whenever possible.
+Contact us today for a complimentary estimate.

 There are some things we can do to help lower this cost while custom colors or textures could push it upward.
 However, this information should get you started and hopefully provides an order of magnitude for this type of boardwalk system.